wexiumx/wexiumx/README.md

 ## 🚀 About Me

 I'm a passionate developer who lives in the terminal and loves crafting beautiful, efficient systems.
 Currently on a journey to master fullstack development while keeping my eyes on the prize: becoming a **DevOps Engineer** or **Software Engineer**.

 ## 💻 My Setup

-- **OS:** Arch Linux (btw 😉) running Hyprland
+- **OS:** Arch Linux running Hyprland
 - **Editor:** NeoVim — because why use anything else?
-- **Philosophy:** Customize everything, optimize everything

 ## 🛠️ Tech Stack

-**Languages I speak fluently:**
+**Programming languages i know:**
 - 🐍 Python
 - 💛 JavaScript
 - ⚡ C++